It might be old news now, but have you heard of the #SaveOurChildren movement?

 Fact: Sex trafficking can happen in any community, occurs in all 50 states, and a shocking number of sex trafficking victims in the United States are citizens of the US.

 Myth #3: Face masks hurt trafficking victims, as they make it more difficult to identify victims.

 Fact: Some claim that masks obscure the distressed facial expressions of victims, but it’s important to remember that most victims are psychologically manipulated by their traffickers, so they may not appear to be in distress.
 Trafficking experts maintain that there is no evidence to suggest that mask-wearing poses any threat to trafficking victims.

 Myth #4: Millions of kids go missing in the US every year.

-Fact: In 2019, approximately 421,000 kids were reported missing, consistent with the previous year’s numbers.
+Fact: We know that even one child missing is one too many which is why exaggerated reports of missing children is not only inaccurate, it’s distressing.
+In 2019, approximately 421,000 kids were reported missing in the United States, consistent with the previous year’s numbers.
 According to the NCMEC, 91% of the cases of missing kids in which they were involved were endangered runaways, while less than 1% were stranger abductions.

 Myth #5: Most people who buy trafficked kids are powerful and wealthy.

 FACT: Most buyers are otherwise ordinary people.
 While the vast majority of perpetrators are male, there is no other distinguishing factor that is overwhelmingly common among sex buyers.
 They could be your neighbors, teachers, or coaches.